2024–25 FC Barcelona season: February

-Barcelona began February by winning 1–0 against Alavés, and with Real Madrid losing 1–0 to Espanyol, Barcelona reduced the gap between them and Real to 4 points.
+On 1 February, with his Celtic loan cut short, Álex Valle moved on a second loan to Como for the rest of the season.
+The next day, Barcelona defeated Alavés 1–0, and with Real Madrid losing 1–0 to Espanyol, Barcelona reduced the gap between them and Real to 4 points.

-Barcelona then won their Copa Del Rey quarter final against Valencia 5–0 to set up a semi-final with Atlético Madrid.
+Barcelona then won their Copa Del Rey quarter final against Valencia 0–5 to set up a semi-final with Atlético Madrid.

-Barcelona won 4–1 against Sevilla in the league, and with Real Madrid dropping points again, closed the gap to Real down to 2 points.
+Barcelona won 1–4 against Sevilla in the league, and with Real Madrid dropping points again, closed the gap to Real down to 2 points.
 They then moved to the top of the league after beating Rayo Valleanco 1–0 and Real and Atlético both drew 1–1.
-After beating Las Palmas 2–0, they remained top of the league, level with Real Madrid after 25 matches.
+After beating Las Palmas 0–2, they remained top of the league, level with Real Madrid after 25 matches.

-Barcelona faced Atlético Madrid in the Copa Del Rey semi-finals, with the first leg at home.
-Julian Alvarez and Antoine Griezmann scored to put Atlético 2–0 up in 6 minutes, before Pedri, Cubarsí, Martínez and Lewandowski then scored goals to make it 4–2 to Barcelona.
+On 25 February, Barcelona faced Atlético Madrid in the Copa Del Rey semi-finals, with the first leg at home.
+Julian Alvarez and Antoine Griezmann scored to put Atlético 0–2 up in 6 minutes, before Pedri, Cubarsí, Martínez and Lewandowski then scored goals to make it 4–2 to Barcelona.
 However, Atlético scored in the 84th and 93rd minutes as the match ended 4–4, with the second leg to be played away.
+Three days later, Vitor Roque's loan at Betis was cut short and he completed a permanent move to Palmeiras for €25.5 million.

 March

-Barcelona began March by beating Real Sociedad 4–0, and with Real Madrid losing, they extended their lead at the top of the table to 3 points.
+Barcelona began March by beating Real Sociedad 4–0, with Gerard Martín and Marc Casadó scoring their first goals for the club, and with Real Madrid losing, they extended their lead at the top of the table to 3 points.

 Barcelona faced Benfica in the Champions League round of 16 with the first leg away from home.
-Raphinha scored the game's only goal to give Barcelona a 1–0 aggregate lead to take to the second leg at home.
+Raphinha scored the game's only goal to give Barcelona a 0–1 aggregate lead to take to the second leg at home.

 On 8 March 2025, Barcelona's scheduled match against Osasuna was postponed roughly 20 minutes prior to kick-off, following the announcement of first-team doctor Carles Miñarro Garcia's death.

 Barcelona then won the second leg against Benfica 3–1 at home to advance to the Champions League quarter-finals 4–1 on aggerate.
-They then came from behind to beat Atlético Madrid 4–2 away, putting them level on points with Real Madrid with a game in hand.
+They then came from behind to beat Atlético Madrid 2–4 away, putting them level on points with Real Madrid with a game in hand.

-Barcelona then won the rearranged fixture against Osasuna 3–0 to move three points clear of the top of the table. they then ended the month by beating Girona 4–1 at home to keep their 3 point lead over Real Madrid.
+Barcelona then won the rearranged fixture against Osasuna 3–0 to move three points clear of the top of the table. they then ended the month by beating Girona 4–1 at home to keep their 3-point lead over Real Madrid.